 Black Woman Hustle (contributing blogger)

 Please feel free to follow me on any of my social media accounts.
 Take a gander over the blog posts and FAQ article.
-If you would like to book or interview me for any future events shoot and e-mail over to email@example.com.
+If you would like to book or interview me for any future events shoot an e-mail over to firstname.lastname@example.org.
 I hope to continue our friendship through our poetic journey.
 As a reminder, I leave you with this quote, reminding you that yes, if I made it, you can make it too.

 "Thank you to my past oppressors

 The scars you left behind

 - Astrid Ferguson